Lori Lieberman: "Killing Me Softly" controversy

 Since the mid-1990s as Lieberman's profile has grown, Gimbel and Fox have publicly denied the original working method they were reported to have established with Lieberman at the outset of her career, namely that Lieberman's own writing was the essential material from which their songs grew.
 This dispute has specifically focused on "Killing Me Softly with His Song", which had hitherto been said to have sprung from a poem written by Lieberman following her attendance at a Don McLean concert.

-Both Gimbel and Fox asserted in print that Lieberman had had no involvement in the creation of the song.
+Both Gimbel and Fox asserted in print that Lieberman had no involvement in the creation of the song.
 Don McLean supported Lieberman both on his website and from the stage of a concert he invited her to attend in 2010.
-However, the matter only reached an unequivocal conclusion when contemporaneous articles from the early 1970s were exhumed, all of them vindicating Lieberman.
+However, the matter reached an unequivocal conclusion only when contemporaneous articles from the early 1970s were exhumed, all of them vindicating Lieberman.
 On April 5, 1973, Gimbel had informed the Daily News, "She [Lori Lieberman] told us about this strong experience she had listening to McLean...
 I had a notion this might make a good song so the three of us discussed it.
 We talked it over several times, just as we did for the rest of the numbers we wrote for this album and we all felt it had possibilities.".
 Lieberman, Gimbel and Fox were described in a Billboard magazine article in 1973 as a songwriting team.

+Personal life

+Lieberman's songwriting colleague Norman Gimbel carried on an extramarital affair with Lieberman after she began working with Gimbel and Fox as artist managers.
+Gimbel was married and 44 years old, and she was 20.
+The two kept the affair secret for years.

+In 1979, Lieberman married film director Neal Israel.
+They divorced a year later.

+In the 1980s, Lieberman bore three children to her second husband, film and television composer Gary Scott, raising them in the hills above Malibu, California, along with horses and dogs.

+In 1995, her neighbor, actor Joseph Cali, best-known for playing "Joey" in Saturday Night Fever, encouraged her to begin recording her songs again.
+After her second divorce, Lieberman married Cali.